-Philipp Voß has worked at Ecologic Institute since November 2016 as a Transatlantic Fellow in the fields of climate and energy policy.
-His work focuses on the economic aspects of climate policy instruments and on the transformation of the German and the EU energy system.
+Philipp Voß joined Ecologic Institute in November 2016.
+He works as a Junior Researcher in the fields of climate and energy policy, focusing mainly on the economic aspects of climate policy instruments and on the transformation of the German and the EU energy system.
 Philipp Voß works in English and German and has basic knowledge of French and Spanish.

 At Ecologic Institute, Philipp Voß currently works on projects relating to the EU energy and climate goals and in particular on the EU ETS.
 In preparation of the revision of Directive 2003/87/EG (EU Emissions Trading Directive), he performs a comparative analysis of carbon constraints in the EU industrial sectors and in its main industrial trading partners within the Analysis of the Competitive Situation and the Carbon Leakage Risk of European Industries project.
 At the same time, he is working on climate change adaptation within the CO-designing the Assessment of Climate Change Costs (COACCH) project and on long-term climate protection scenarios within the Developing Ambitious Climate Protection Scenarios for Europe project.
 In the fields of emission budgets and decarbonization, Philipp Voß was involved in projects such as EU Energy and Climate Policy after 2020, Post-Carbon Cities of Tomorrow (POCACITO) and Decarbonisation and Energy Resilience in the EU.
 He also organized a ten-day Climate Change Summer School for Journalists, which was funded by the Federal Foreign Office.